-It is likely that under the No Action scenario, impacts to bird habitat along the shorelines adjacent to Little Egg Inlet would continue to occur as a result of storm-induced flooding and erosion.
+It is likely that under the No Action scenario, impacts to bird habitat along the shorelines adjacent to Little Egg Inlet would continue to occur as a result of storm-induced flooding, erosion, and loss of habitat.

 For the selected plan, dredging activities offshore of the inlet area would have minimal to no effects on birds as they are highly mobile and can avoid the area during active dredging, if disturbed by noise.
-The dredge will be positioned about 2,000 to 11,000 feet (0.37 to 2 mi) offshore of the inlet's shorelines such that birds that use the shoreline for feeding, resting, and breeding are not likely to be adversely affected by dredge's offshore presence or dredging activities.
+The dredge will be positioned about 2,000 to 11,000 feet (0.37 to 2 miles) offshore of the inlet's shorelines such that birds that use the shoreline for feeding, resting, and breeding are not likely to be adversely affected by dredge's offshore presence or dredging activities.
 Pursuant to the Fish and Wildlife Coordination Act, the USACE contracted the USFWS to prepare a Planning Aid Report (PAR) to provide an ecological characterization of natural resources within the study area (Appendix D).
 The PAR identifies concerns for potential impacts to designated wilderness areas of the Little Egg Inlet shoreline of the Forsythe NWR and provides species lists and recommendations for the protection of state and Federally-listed threatened and endangered species, species of special concern, and migratory birds present in the study area.

-The wilderness units represent some of the few remaining undeveloped barrier beaches in New Jersey.
+Combined, the refuge wilderness units represent some of the few remaining undeveloped barrier beaches in New Jersey.
 The Holgate Unit is a 3.5-mile long beach on the northern shore of Little Egg Inlet that provides habitat for dozens of shorebirds and is closed to all public access from April 1 to August 31 to ensure undisturbed nesting conditions for shorebirds.
 Little Beach Island, on the southern shore of the inlet, is a 6-mile long windswept spit of sand and trees and is one of only a few uninhabited barrier islands on the East Coast.
 A permit is required to visit Little Beach Island due to its environmental sensitivity.
 Little Egg Harbor connects with Great Bay in the interior of the refuge.
 This area is recognized as one of the largest untouched marshes in New Jersey (USFWS, 2016).
-Adverse impacts to these habitats is not anticipated to result from offshore dredging in the proposed Little Egg Inlet Borrow Area based on current and expected sediment transport processes to the study area, current and future beachfill placement operations on LBI to the north, and results of a numerical modeling study that was completed to address the potential impacts to these shoreline habitats (see Section 4.2.3.1 below).
+Adverse impacts to these habitats are not anticipated to result from offshore dredging in the proposed Little Egg Inlet Borrow Area based on historical, current and expected sediment transport processes to the study area and other New Jersey coastal beach placement projects, current and future beachfill placement operations on LBI to the north, and results of a numerical modeling study that was completed to address the potential long-term impacts specific to these shoreline habitats (see Section 4.2.3.1 below).